trevor2355/rest-api-calculator/README.md

 ]
 ```

-Any filterField parameter that is not in subsequent order will be ignored, it will not however result in failed request, additionally any filterField query parameters that do not exist as fields of the given entity will also be ignored.
+Any filterField parameter that is not in subsequent order will be ignored, it will not however result in a failed request, additionally any filterField query parameter that does not exist as a field of the given entity will also be ignored.

 #### Endpoint: /api/records?searchTerm=50&filterField1=uuid&filterField2=user_balance&filterField3=service_response